UniteLabs

 UniteLabs CDK and the SiLA component library.

 SiLA makes the distinction between Commands and Properties that commands may be parameterized, but properties may not.
 At UniteLabs we take a different philosophical approach to grouping functionality that distinguishes between Data Endpoints, which are used to return data to the user and Controls which have real-world physical device interactions associated with them.
 Data endpoints may be represented by observable or unobservable properties as well as unobservable commands, whereas Controls may only be represented by Commands.
-Before we dive into the differences between these four groups, let's first look at some definitions and learn about the shared attributes of SiLA Endpoints.

 Shared Attributes